-Awards for future care must be managed to ensure the capital provided lasts a lifetime.
-In many cases neither the plaintiff nor the plaintiff's family is capable or experienced in managing a large sum of money.
+Awards for future care must be managed to ensure the capital provided lasts a lifetime and often neither the plaintiff nor the plaintiff's family is capable or experienced in managing a large sum of money.
 The Courts realize that a professional guardian needs to be hired to ensure the funds are properly invested and managed.
-Today, these management fees are approximately 5% (or more) of the futures award.
+Management fees are approximately 5% of the futures award but in Sandhu vs. Wellington Place Apartments, the management fee alone was well above at 15%.